 It is up to the judge to quantify the compensable damages to be awarded to the damaged party, based on the evidence submitted to the court.
-As to the quantification of non-economic damage, the most recent court practice has been to base the assessment in this regard on tables setting forth criteria for such quantification depending on several objective elements (eg, the tables drafted on a yearly basis by several Italian courts).
+As to the quantification of non-economic damage, the most recent court practice has been to base the assessment in this regard on tables setting forth criteria for such quantification depending on several objective elements, as provided for by tables drafted by some Italian courts (mainly the Milan and Rome Court) (Judgement No. 10335 of 2023).

-Non-compensatory damages

-13 Are punitive, exemplary, moral or other non-compensatory damages available to product liability claimants?
+Non-compensatory damages Are punitive, exemplary, moral or other non-compensatory damages available to product liability claimants?

 Italian law does not allow for punitive damage to be awarded in the fields of product liability and tort liability.
-Compensation is allowed only as restoration of damage actually suffered; in accordance with Italian traditional legal theories, any damage not aimed at fully compensating the injured party for distress actually suffered (ie, punitive or exemplary damages) is not permitted.
-Some scholars and some legal provisions, in specific areas, are to some extent in support of allowing damages that are not strictly compensatory.
+Compensation is allowed only as restoration of damage actually suffered; in accordance with Italian traditional legal theories, any damage not aimed at fully compensating the injured party for distress actually suffered (ie,punitive or exemplary damages) is not permitted.
+Some scholars and some legal provisions, in specific areas, are anyway to some extent in support of allowing damages that are not strictly compensatory.

-In 2017 the Court of Cassation, without any intention of introducing such a feature into the Italian legal system, conceded a slight opening in favour of 'punitive damages' (Judgment No. 16601 of 2017).
+In 2017, the Court of Cassation, without any intention of introducing such a feature into the Italian legal system, conceded a slight opening in favour of 'punitive damages' (Judgment No. 16601 of 2017).
 This opening was, however, limited to a very specific case, that is to say, recognition in Italy of a foreign judgment ordering the losing party to pay 'punitive damages'.
-By its decision, the Court of Cassation clarified that punitive damages are not per se incompatible with the Italian legal order and with the nature and function of tort liability under Italian law.
-The Court found that when the award of punitive damages is included in a foreign judgment issued in accordance with the foreign national law, and the Italian judge is called to enforce such judgment, punitive damages are not incompatible with national public policy (in light of an EU-oriented evolution of the notion of public policy).
+By its decision, the Court of Cassation clarified that punitive damages are not, per se, incompatible with the Italian legal order and with the nature and function of tort liability under Italian law.
+The Court found that when the award of punitive damages is included in a foreign judgment issued in accordance with the foreign national law, and the Italian judge is called to enforce such judgment, punitive damages are not incompatible with national public policy.
+The principles of law affirmed in this judgment were most recently confirmed by the Court of Cassation (Judgment No. 6723 of 2023), which upheld the recognition in Italy of a Danish judgment ordering the losing party to pay 'punitive damages'.

-For completeness, when the judge orders the losing party to the proceedings to do something, upon request of the adverse party he or she can also provide for a penalty for any subsequent violation of such an order and for any delay in complying with the order.
-The judge evaluates at his or her discretion whether this penalty is appropriate given the specifics of the case.
-The judge determines the amount of the penalty on the basis of the value of the dispute, the nature of the obligation that is the subject matter of the order, the damage that may be suffered by the winning party if the aforesaid obligation is not performed, and any other relevant facts.
+For completeness, when the judge orders the losing party to the proceedings to do something, upon request of the adverse party they can also provide for a penalty for any subsequent violation of such an order and for any delay in complying with the order.
+The judge evaluates at their discretion whether this penalty is appropriate given the specifics of the case.
+The judge determines the amount of the penalty on the basis of the value of the dispute, the nature of the obligation that is the subject matter of the order, the damage that may be suffered by the winning party if the aforesaid obligation is not performed and any other relevant facts.
 This is in fact an additional penalty that may be inflicted on the party that fails to voluntary perform their obligations under the court order.

-Other forms of relief

-14 May a court issue interim and permanent injunctions in product liability cases?
+Other forms of relief May a court issue interim and permanent injunctions in product liability cases?
 What other forms of non-monetary relief are available?